hxtree/galaxyops/README.md

 ## Overview

 Running multiple cloud applications without a robust architectural framework leads to chaos.
-The @milky-way provides a comprehensive cloud architecture solution, emphasizing modern DevOps practices on AWS.
+The @galaxyops provides a comprehensive cloud architecture solution, emphasizing modern DevOps practices on AWS.
 This repository lays the groundwork for enterprise software landscapes, ensuring scalability and maintainability across projects.